ceolin/zephyr/doc/reference/power_management/index.rst

 was already active, it just increments the device usage count.
 The API returns 0 on success.

-Device drivers can monitor this operation to finish calling :c:func:`pm_device_wait`.

 Resume Device synchronously API
 -------------------------------